course-dprep/airbnb-price-calculator/README.md

 See [here](https://github.com/course-dprep/team-assignment-team-4/blob/master/src/README.md) for the original variables used.

-Listed below are the 14 variables after cleaning the data and running the regression.
+Listed below are the final fourteen variables after cleaning the data and running the regression.

 |Variable                        |Description                                                                                     |
 |--------------------------------|------------------------------------------------------------------------------------------------|